frotaur/LLM-Arrows-of-Time/README.md

 The script `tokenization_pipeline.py` can be used to prepare a dataset for training.
 Given a folder containing .txt files, it will train a BPE tokenizer on them, then use it to tokenize the text, and save the tokenized dataset in `.h5` format.
 The pipeline uses the huggingface implementation of BPE tokenizers.

 CC100 datasets can be downloaded [here](https://data.statmt.org/cc-100/).

+### Quick test :
+We provide the folder `shake_test` to test the tokenization pipeline.
+Simply run `python tokenization_pipeline.py shake_test`.
+It should generate a folder `shake_test_h5` which contains the tokenized data, as well as `modules/tokenizers/shake_test_tokenizer`, which is the BPE tokenizer that was just trained.
 ### Usage :

 To use `tokenization_pipeline.py`, first put the `.txt` comprising the dataset in a folder.
 Then, use `tokenization_pipeline.py` using the following argument